readytensor/rt-agentic-ai-cert-week11/README.md

 ## Lessons in This Repository

-### 1. Monitoring and Observability for Agentic AI
+- **Lesson 1a: Monitoring and Observability 101**

-Learn how to track and interpret the right signals — from tool usage to bad routing to hallucinations — using logging, tracing, and visualization tools like LangSmith.
-Critical for keeping your agents healthy in production.

-### 2. Troubleshooting Agent Failures and Non-Deterministic Behavior

-Explore practical debugging strategies for agentic systems that fail in inconsistent or unpredictable ways.
-Use traces and logs to detect issues like refusal loops, unexpected outputs, and flaky behavior.
+  Understand the difference between monitoring and observation - and building blocks such as metrics, logs, and traces.

+- **Lesson 1b: What to Monitor**
+  Learn how to track failures like hallucinations, bad routing, and tool misuse.
+We’ll map common failure modes and their causes to the right metrics and traces.

+- **Lesson 1c: Choosing Monitoring Tools**
+  Compare popular observability tools for agentic systems, including LangSmith, Langfuse, OpenTelemetry, and others.
+You’ll learn what to look for and how to choose based on your stack and scale.

+- **Lesson 1d: Diagnosing Root Causes**
+  Go a level deeper to understand how to debug agentic AI systems when they misbehave.

-### 3. Data Privacy and Compliance for AI Systems
+* **Lesson 2**: Data Privacy and Compliance

-Understand how privacy laws like GDPR and HIPAA apply to AI systems.
-Learn best practices for handling sensitive data, obtaining consent, and architecting your agents to meet compliance requirements.
+  Learn how to design with privacy and compliance in mind.
+We’ll cover the implications of GDPR, HIPAA, and other frameworks when agents handle sensitive data.

-### 4. Deployment Choices: Hosted Models vs APIs
+* **Lesson 3**: Hosted Models vs APIs

-Weigh the tradeoffs between hosted models and API-based LLMs.
-This lesson helps you make informed deployment decisions based on control, latency, reliability, cost, and maintenance complexity.
+  Explore when to use hosted models versus API-based LLMs, and how to weigh tradeoffs like latency, control, compliance, reliability, and cost.

-### 5. Case Studies: Real-World Development Blueprints
+- **Lesson 4**: Real-World Development Blueprints

-Walk through high-level case studies that demonstrate how to approach the design and development of agentic AI systems from start to finish.
-Learn how to define scope, make key architectural decisions, plan for evaluation, and align your system with real-world needs — before writing a single line of code.
+  Walk through real-world agentic AI development blueprints, starting from project planning through development and deployment.

 ---